trbehera/docs/docs/index.md

 The IoT Platform provider registers the ownership voucher with the *Rendezvous Service*.
 The *Rendezvous Service* may be operated by a cloud service provider, the IOT Platform service provider, or other service provider entity.
 Behind the scenes, the IOT Platform uses the Transfer Ownership 0 (TO0) protocol to communicate with the Rendezvous server.

-To facilitate easy integration with Secure Device Onboard, the IOT Platform can use the Secure Device Onboard *IOT Platform SDK*, which implements the protocol features required by the IPT Platform to communicate with the Rendezvous service, and provides an easy REST-based interface to communicate between the SDK components and the IOT Platform.
+To facilitate easy integration with Secure Device Onboard, the IOT Platform can use the Secure Device Onboard *IOT Platform SDK*, which implements the protocol features required by the IOT Platform to communicate with the Rendezvous service, and provides an easy REST-based interface to communicate between the SDK components and the IOT Platform.

 ### Step 5: Device Discovers IOT Platform